AkshayNawale123/CRM_Replit/replit.md

 **Migration Strategy**: Drizzle Kit for schema migrations with push-based deployment.

-**Development Mode**: In-memory storage implementation (`MemStorage`) with seed data for development and testing, allowing the application to run without database connectivity.
+**Storage**: Database-only storage (DbStorage) - all data is persisted directly to PostgreSQL.
+No in-memory fallback.
+DATABASE_URL is required for the application to run.

 ### Design System